12/15/2025

 Lexia English Language Development

-Here’s how Lexia English aligns with Title III.
+Here’s how Lexia English aligns with Title III:

 Title III Requirement | Lexia English Alignment |

-Monitors and reports the progress of English Learners | Provides adaptive learning to track progress in speaking, listening, and grammar skills, helping teachers understand which content students need to complete and prioritize instructional time. |
+Monitors and reports the progress of English Learners | Lexia English provides adaptive learning to track progress in speaking, listening, and grammar skills, helping teachers understand which content students need to complete and prioritize instructional time. |

-Improves instruction through educational technology | A blended learning program integrates speaking, listening, and grammar.
+Improves instruction through educational technology | Lexia English's blended learning program integrates speaking, listening, and grammar.
 It uses adaptive technology to personalize learning, offering students feedback through speech recognition and interactive lessons. |

-Includes scaffolded and personalized instruction | Adjusts to student needs with standard and scaffolded instruction.
-Learners progress through content after demonstrating proficiency or receive targeted support when errors are made. |
+Includes scaffolded and personalized instruction | Lexia English adjusts to student needs with standard and scaffolded instruction.
+Learners progress through content after demonstrating proficiency or receive targeted support when they make errors. |

 Offers real-time progress monitoring and assessment | Educators receive actionable data on student performance via Assessment Without Testing®, enabling personalized instruction without waiting for standardized test results. |

-Provides access to educational technology | Because Lexia English is an Adaptive Blended Learning program, it eliminates the need for hardware or installation costs.
-It offers scalability, automatic updates, and accessibility from any internet-enabled device. |
+Provides access to educational technology | Since Lexia English is an Adaptive Blended Learning program, it eliminates the need for hardware or installation costs.
+The program offers scalability, automatic updates, and accessibility from any internet-enabled device. |

-Supports elementary school students | Focuses on developing speaking and listening skills for K–6 students, providing immersive activities that naturally build language skills in academic contexts. |
+Supports elementary school students | Lexia English focuses on developing speaking and listening skills for K–6 students, providing immersive activities that naturally build language skills in academic contexts. |

-Provides professional development for educators | Offers professional development through online sessions, live support, and self-paced eLearning opportunities.
+Provides professional development for educators | Lexia English offers professional development through online sessions, live support, and self-paced eLearning opportunities.
 It also provides optional District and School Success Partnerships to enhance implementation and long-term English language goals. |

-Engages parents and families | Includes resources for families, such as home-use letters in multiple languages and an informational video to help parents support their child’s learning. |
+Engages parents and families | Lexia English includes resources for families, such as home-use letters in multiple languages and an informational video to help parents support their child’s learning. |

-Coordinates and aligns with other federal and state programs | Can be integrated with funds from state and local sources, including Title I, Part A, Title IV, Part A, IDEA, Part B, 21st Century Community Learning Centers, and Comprehensive Literacy State Development Grants. |
+Coordinates and aligns with other federal and state programs | Lexia English can be integrated with funds from state and local sources, including Title I, Part A, Title IV, Part A, IDEA, Part B, 21st Century Community Learning Centers, and Comprehensive Literacy State Development Grants. |

 Lexia Core5 Reading